krusynth/digitalpolicy/content/_policies/procurement.md

 ## Phase 2: Contract Initiation
 {:#contract-initiation}

 Once all approvals have been made, the actual purchasing process begins.
-Although requirements have probably been gathered and documented as part of the budget and planning, these will usually need to be translated by the [contracting officer](#co) into formal contract language.
+Although requirements have probably been gathered and documented as part of the budget and planning, these will usually need to be translated by the [Contracting Officer (CO)](#co) into formal contract language.
 There are several different types of contracts that can be generated, but the @SOO, @SOW, or @PWS are the most commonly-used ones in government.

 In most cases, agencies should perform [market research](https://www.acquisition.gov/far/part-10) for the goods and services they are acquiring.
 This can include issuing a Request for Information (RFI), a document that outlines what the government intends to purchase that is sent to the vendor community.
 There is no obligation for the government to purchase the services in question from any vendor that responds to an RFI, it is entirely informational-only.
 {:#market-research}

-As part of any contract, the government must come up with an initial estimate.
+As part of any contract, the government must come up with an initial cost estimate, which is called the **Independent Government Cost Estimate (IGCE)**.
 For labor contracts, it can be useful to refer to the General Services Administration's published rates ([GSA Pricing Tool](https://buy.gsa.gov/pricing/)).
 {:#igce}